Recognising the 9 Traits of an Abusive Partner

 Understanding these traits can empower individuals to identify harmful patterns and take steps toward a healthier relationship or escape an abusive situation.

-1. Controlling Behavior
+1. Controlling Behaviour

-Abusive partners often exhibit controlling behavior, which can manifest in several ways.
+Abusive partners often exhibit controlling behaviour, which can manifest in several ways.
 They may attempt to dictate aspects of their partner’s life, such as what they wear, who they associate with, or how they spend their time.
 This control can be subtle at first, starting with seemingly minor requests or suggestions, but it gradually intensifies.
 The goal is to isolate the partner and assert dominance, undermining their autonomy and self-esteem.

 2. Jealousy and Possessiveness